How to look after your traditional building, so that it can look after you

 Joanna Cole

 Joanna Cole is a Technical Content Officer, working at the Engine Shed.
 She is a qualified stonemason with a distant background in geology and experience in furniture restoration.
-She loves working with natural materials and looking after historic and antique things.
+She enjoys working with natural materials and looking after historic and antique things.